Find Information About

 - Everything else

 The information on this page is intended for UMaine undergraduate students.
-While Early College (high school), non-traditional/DLL, and Graduate School students may request a language placement exam and register in language courses, they must first contact their respective programs for assistance:
+While Early College (high school), non-traditional/DLL, and Graduate School students may request a language placement exam and register for language courses, they must first contact their respective programs for assistance:

 Language placement and enrollment